Fantasy football buffs will always tinker with their teams and that is no different for the 2018-19 Premier League season.

 It's important to strike a balance when choosing your squad and it is crucial to use your budget wisely.
 However, midfield is one area where it usually pays to make big investments.

-With the season set to get under way in a matter of weeks, Goal takes a look at some of the best fantasy football midfielders to choose for your team, as well as a few bargains.
+With the season under way, Goal takes a look at some of the best fantasy football midfielders to choose for your team, as well as a few bargains.

 Best Fantasy Football Midfielders